Rajgad: Tourism

-The fort is a significant tourist destination and is most sought after especially during monsoon.
-Visitors prefer to stay overnight on the fort considering the fort itself is huge and cannot be explored in a single day.
+The fort is a significant tourist destination, especially during the monsoon.
+Visitors prefer to stay overnight at the fort, as it is huge and cannot be explored in a single day.
 The Padmavati temple on the fort can accommodate around 50 people.
-Water tanks provide fresh water all throughout the year.
+Water tanks provide fresh water year-round.
 Villagers from the foothills of Rajgad sell local antiques and items to these tourists.